louis-relandeau/IIB-Project-Soft-Sensing/README.md

-# IIB Project: A soft sensorised anthropomorphic hand for improved robotic manipulation
+# IIB Project: Precise tool manipulation and positioning of a soft sensorised anthropomorphic hand through feedback control and machine learning

 ![Using pressure sensors embedded in a soft skin fitted onto an anthropomorphic robotic hand](Media\Images\annotated_hand.jpg)